devgeniem/silverbullet-kitchensink/README.md

 - React app server side rendering with styles and initialized redux state

 ## Work in progress
-- Sails code upgrade to v1.0
 - Validate token on server side
 - Secure API endpoints with policies
-- Clean and update code (also sails) with eslint rules
 - Refactor React app with Redux/Immutable best practises
 - Facebook / Google / Twitter etc login/register
 - Test with MySQL